wkd48632/wkd48632/Zen.md

 I'll create a huge amount of project.
 I'll make money with it, and there must be someone imitate me soon.
 But I don't worry about it.
 The grown world will support me.

+Every single step of mine is too great, so that when I do it my jobs all done, the money system will collapse.
+So I don't worry about the money. it will always be generously given.
 ```